 Mehmet Yigit Avci

-I received my BSc degree in Electrical & Electronics Engineering, at Bogazici University, where I have worked in VAVlab with Prof. Burak Acar on Alzheimer Detection using brain connectomes.
+I earned my BSc in Electrical & Electronics Engineering from Bogazici University, where I researched Alzheimer's detection using brain connectomes in VAVlab under the guidance of Prof. Burak Acar.

-I have been working with Prof. Berkin Bilgic and Prof. Qiyuan Tian at Athinoula A. Martinos Center for Biomedical Imaging. on intersection of diffusion MRI and deep learning.
+I have worked with Prof. Berkin Bilgic and Prof. Qiyuan Tian at the Athinoula A. Martinos Center for Biomedical Imaging, focusing on the intersection of diffusion MRI and deep learning.

-I also worked as part of COMPAI Lab as an intern under supervision of Prof. Julia Schnabel and Veronika Zimmer, PhD and Cosmin Bercea on unsupervised representation learning for Alzheimer's Disease.
+Additionally, I completed an internship with the COMPAI Lab under the supervision of Prof. Julia Schnabel, Dr. Veronika Zimmer, and Dr. Cosmin Bercea, working on unsupervised representation learning for Alzheimer's disease.

 profile photo